trebuh001/trebuh001/README.md

-I am Hubert -  begginer Android developer.
+I am Hubert -  beginner Android developer.
 I wish you enjoy on my profile :).

 <!---
 trebuh001/trebuh001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.